Hunter Schafer: Personal life

 In 2019, Schafer said that she was "closer to what you might call a lesbian", and in 2021, she stated she was "bi or pan or something".
+She also said in 2019 that she used she/her pronouns, but also used the title of "Mx.
+Schafer".

-She was in a brief relationship with Spanish singer Rosalía for about five months in 2019, which she confirmed after speculation with GQ in 2024.
-They remained close friends and Schafer considers Rosalía to be "family no matter what".
+Schafer was in a relationship with Rosalía for five months in 2019, which she confirmed in 2024 after speculation.
+They remained close friends, and Schafer considers Rosalía to be "family no matter what".
 Schafer dated her Euphoria co-star Dominic Fike from February 2022 to c.
 July 2023.
 She claims their relationship ended after she found out he cheated on her.

+In February 2025, Schafer uploaded a TikTok video in which she criticized the Trump administration and the U.S. Department of State for changing her passport gender marker from female to male without her consent or knowledge.
+She stated the following day that she spoke out because "it's important to just keep track of where things are in our country".
+Marcy Rheintgen, believed to be the first person arrested under Florida's Facility Requirements Based on Sex Act, describes Schafer as a personal hero who inspired her to challenge the law after Schafer was issued the male passport.

+She has attended the Met Gala in 2021, 2025, and 2026.
+For two of those years, she has worn Prada.